 The United States is also party to the Convention against Genocide.
 Federal law has since affirmed that US courts have universal jurisdiction over the crime of genocide.
-However, federal law does establish jurisdictional requirements, 600 including the US citizenship of the accused or his or her presence on US soil.
+Federal law does establish jurisdictional requirements, 486 however, including the US citizenship of the accused or his or her presence on US soil.